Chandler was an accident

 abounds for this one.

 - Although Ross says "they thought she was barren".
-This would indicate she was unable to conceive at all, it is different from having the type of body which regularly aborts foetuses.
+This would indicate she was unable to conceive at all, it is different from having the type of body which regularly aborts fetuses.

-- I was saying that complications in the first pregnancy (which I believe was when she had a miscarriage) left her barren (or so they believed).
+- Complications in the first pregnancy (which was when she had a miscarriage) left her barren (or so they believed).

 Monica and Chandler do eventually have their own child naturally.